 The cyber crimes in South African largely follow international trends.
 You should check that neither you, nor your staff, fall foul of the laws as they carry stiff penalties.
 It is important for you to know how these laws can assist you in taking action against criminals who commit cyber crimes against you and your business’s electronic assets.
 These cyber crimes should compliment your current information security strategy.

-Please bear in mind that the current cyber crimes law is in the process of being amended by Parliament who has introduced the Cybercrimes and Cybersecurity Bill.
+Please bear in mind that the current cyber crimes law is in the process of being amended by Parliament who has introduced the Cybercrimes Bill.

 We live in an age where information is power and electronic assets (such as your software, websites, databases, intranets, accounting records, customer lists and other data) are an integral part of most businesses – indeed they are potentially as valuable as any physical asset and in some cases, far more so.
 Any threat to your electronic assets should therefore be taken very seriously.